 Title IV Federal regulations require an institution establish a Satisfactory Academic Progress (SAP) policy for all students receiving federal and state funding, such as Federal Pell Grant, SEOG, TRiO, Federal Work Study, Direct Subsidized & Direct Unsubsidized Loans, Parent PLUS Loan and Veterans benefits.
 Students must maintain satisfactory academic progress both prior to and while receiving federal student aid (this includes dual / concurrent credits).
-SAP is checked at both the beginning and the end of each semester.
+Review of SAP will take place at the end of each payment period for all enrolled degree seeking students who receive financial aid.
+(The institution abides by the SAP process for all degree seeking students, regardless of whether the student receives Title IV or not.)